CloudDetail/docs/docs/Installation/Advanced/Integrate with Existing Observability Data.md

 Please fill in
 + Include `trace`: Install the Tracing probe auto-injection tool, suitable for scenarios **without prior use** of Tracing probes.
 + Include `trace-sidecar`: Suitable for scenarios where Tracing probes are already in use and **do not wish to modify** the Traces data sending address.
 The Traces data address needs to be configured when installing the APO Server.
 + Include `trace-collector`: Suitable for scenarios where Tracing probes are already in use and **can modify** the Traces data sending address.
 The data sending address of the existing probe needs to be modified.
-For details, see [Trace Integration Plan Two](/docs/APO%20Wizard-Observability%20Center/Enterprise%20Edition%20Related/Detailed%20Data%20Access%20Capabilities#Access%20Plan%20Two%20Using%20Existing%20Probes%20to%20Send%20Trace%20Data%20to%20APO).
 + Exclude `trace`, `trace-sidecar`, and `trace-collector`: Suitable for scenarios where Traces and application request metrics are not required.

 ### Metrics-related